MicroStrategy/mstrio/README.md

 ### Getting started

-Create a connection object using `connect_mstr()`.
+Create a connection using `connect_mstr()`.
 Required arguments for the `microstrategy.Connection()` class are the URL for the MicroStrategy REST API server, username, password, and project name.
 By default, the `connect()` function expects your MicroStrategy username and password.
 LDAP authentication is supported, too.
 Use the optional argument `login_mode=16` to the `connect()` function.

 ```R
 library(mstrio)